MatthewL1515/final-project/README.md

 **Drone**: The autonomous agent class (chapter 5) that tracks and seeks the player.
 It will also have mouse click detection and will do a particle animation upon any collision (except with other drones).

 **Maze**: Draws a maze and stores it in this class.
 I'd like to do further research to see whether it's feasible to randomly generate a maze.

+**Particle**: Visual effect(no collision checks for this).
+Acts as a result of an if, on detection of a drone collision.
+Has motion and fading of particles.

+**Wave Manager**: Counts the number of waves, controls spawning more waves, and keeps count of all drones present(if none, spawn next wave).